Time Has Come Today

-"Time Has Come Today" is a hit single by the American psychedelic soul group the Chambers Brothers, written by Willie & Joe Chambers.
+"Time Has Come Today" is a hit single by the American psychedelic soul group the Chambers Brothers, written by Willie and Joe Chambers.
 The song was recorded and released as a single in 1966 by Columbia Records.
 It was then featured on the album The Time Has Come in November 1967, and released again as a single in December 1967.
 The 1967 single was a Top 10 near-miss in America, spending five weeks at No. 11 on the Billboard Hot 100 in the fall of 1968.
 In Canada, the song reached No. 9.
 It is now considered one of the landmark rock songs of the psychedelic era.

-Background on the song
+Background

+"Time Has Come Today" was performed by The Chambers Brothers with Joe Chambers on lead vocal.

 The song has been described as psychedelic rock, psychedelic soul and acid rock, and features a fuzz guitar twinned with a clean one.
 Various other effects were employed in its recording and production, including the alternate striking of two cow bells producing a "tick-tock" sound, warped throughout most of the song by reverb, echo and changes in tempo.
-It quotes several bars from "The Little Drummer Boy" at 5:40 in the long version.
+The long version quotes several bars from "The Little Drummer Boy" at 5:40.

-Writer Chuck Eddy includes the song in a list of examples of "pre-dub dub metal".
+Writer Chuck Eddy includes the song in a list of examples of "pre-dub dub-metal", and comments on its "feedback-drenched" sound.
+Eddy names it "probably the most outlandish ball of rock-mucus ever expectorated: voluminous Blue Cheer boomthud quoting 'Little Drummer Boy', cuckoo clocks, tick-tocks, 'shroom-groomed cackles, echodrum hypnotics that beat everybody 'cept maybe Dr. John to the dub/acid-house game, plus some of the most despairing anxiety-of-displacement in the American songwrite archives, all about homeless and loveless gape-generation subway-strife."

+The publisher for the song, future original compositions was Chambro Music which was handled by E. E. Prager of 185 East 85th Street, New York.